johndpope/gains/README.md

-# cryptoboards
+# cryptoGains

-Cryptoboards is an app that tracks a user's cryptocurrency wallet.
+An app that gets user's cryptocurrency transaction gains.

 ## How to setup